How to Pick The Best Resume FormatEssential résumé writing guide October 19, 2022 ·

 Pro-TipProud of your strong, solid work history?
 This is the style for you.
 If you’re switching industries or starting out in your career, go for something different.
 If you’re torn about adding your photo to your resume, check out if it’s right for the country you’re applying in.

 Your work experience gets all the limelight in this resume format, you lay it out detailing your most recent job and work your way back through time.
 Education, qualifications, and skills come after you’ve listed your jobs when you do things in this way.

-When your skills and hands on experience is more important that your year-to-year job history, you need to use the functional resume format.
-In this resume format you ditch the “work history” title and instead start with “professional experience” or “ accomplishments”.
-Here, you list the skills you’ve honed and things you’ve achieved over your life.
+When your skills and hands-on experience is more important that your year-to-year job history, you need to use the functional resume format.
+In this resume format, you ditch the “work history” title and instead start with “professional experience” or “ accomplishments”.
+Here, you list the skills you’ve honed and the things you’ve achieved over your life.

 It’s not necessarily a bad thing to have periods without a job…

 Pro-TipEmphasize your skills and capabilities when you’re changing careers, applying for your first role, or have gaps in your work chronology.
 A functional resume focuses on what you can do rather than going through a strict history of your job and shows you’re still qualified.